Pour the poet into the art and the art into the poet.

 The philosophy of the Poets Studio: A poet's lifetime of experiences is the basis to develop poetic art, method, and practice— culminating in the creation, revision, and publication of new poetry.
 This approach to writing poems invites a wonderful sense of accountability, and it teaches you to experiment and learn more about your subjects, your style, and your capacity for growth as a poet in a highly supportive and focused atmosphere.

 Becoming a member of the Poets Studio: The Poets Studio is open to all poets.
-All new members receive David's private reading list called "The First One-Fifty," which is comprised of 150 poems from anonymous to Auden that all poets in the studio are asked to read.
+All new members receive David's private reading list called "The First One-Fifty," which is comprised of 150 poems from anonymous to Auden that all poets in the studio are asked to read, culled from the Norton Anthology of Poetry.
 By joining the Poets Studio, poets confirm that writing and publishing poetry is a practice that calls for extended and sustained study.
 To apply to join the next Poets Studio, please send ten (10) pages of poems and a 250 words "Statement of Goals" to the Attic Institute.
-Deadline to apply is September 10.
-APPLY NOW

 Weekly Studio: A core group of poets makes up the members of the studio and meets weekly.
 Each assembly includes close readings of works-in-progress, discussion of poetic forms and theories in poetry, assessments of the role of poetry in culture and society, and a full engagement of the scope of contemporary and canonical poetry in English and translation.
 Each assembly has a special structure.
 The assembly begins with the recitation of a single published poem followed by discussion.
 Then, there is the presentation, close-reading, and critique of members' works-in-progress.
 Some sessions an intimately-directed experimentation and prompt writing session to generate new writing.
 There are periodic "book group" readings and periodic assignments, too.
 Finally, the assembly concludes with a recitation of a poem from the traditional canon in English and American poetry, or in translation, in order to invite the entire history of poetry into the Poets Studio.